 Relationship that makes it more likely to turn this user into a customer.
 Remember that, when you’ll create your next feedback form.

 Free Report on Customer Feedback

-We’ve created a free report for you on the 49 questions to ask your customers and get actionable data fast.
-You can download that here.
+We’ve created a sheet for you on the 29 questions to ask your customers and get actionable data fast.
+You can view that here.

 Our friends from UXpressia created neat UX Personas Tool, you should give it a try!